 \section{Abstract}

-Deep neural networks that yield human interpretable decisions by architectural design have lately become an increasingly popular alternative to post hoc interpretation of traditional black-box models.
-Among these networks, the arguably most widespread approach is so-called prototype learning, where similarities to learned latent prototypes serve as the basis of classifying an unseen data point.
-In this work, we point to an important shortcoming of such approaches.
-Namely, there is a semantic gap between similarity in latent space and similarity in input space, which can corrupt interpretability.
+Deep neural networks that yield human interpretable decisions by architectural design have become an increasingly popular alternative to post hoc interpretation of traditional black-box models.
+Among these networks, the arguably most widespread approach is so-called prototype learning, where similarities to learned latent prototypes serve as the basis of classifying unseen data.
+In this work, we point to a crucial shortcoming of such approaches.
+Namely, there is a semantic gap between similarity in latent space and input space, which can corrupt interpretability.
 We design two experiments that exemplify this issue on the so-called ProtoPNet.
-Specifically, we find that this network's interpretability mechanism can be led astray by intentionally crafted or even JPEG compression artefacts, which can produce incomprehensible decisions.
+We find that its interpretability mechanism can be led astray by crafted noise or JPEG compression artefacts, which can lead to incoherent decisions.
 We argue that practitioners ought to have this shortcoming in mind when deploying prototype-based models in practice.